Ah, sleep - an opportunity to relax, recharge and refresh, forget any troubles and drift happily into the land of nod.

-In the short term, this can often leave us feeling short-tempered, reaching for chocolate (in the hope of revival) and struggling to concentrate.
-In the long term, it can also have an impact on our quality, performance and productivity both at home and at work – leaving us feeling tired and burned out.
+In the short term, this can often leave us feeling short-tempered, reaching for chocolate (in the hope of revival), and struggling to concentrate.
+In the long term, it can also have an impact on our quality, performance, and productivity both at home and at work - leaving us feeling tired and burned out.

-Resilience is that ineffable quality which enables certain people to adapt to stressful situations and bounce back stronger than ever.
+Resilience is that ineffable quality that enables certain people to adapt to stressful situations and bounce back stronger than ever.
 Rather than letting failure overcome them, resilient individuals can adjust, rise from the ashes and quickly recover.

 The reality is we all face stress at certain times in both our personal and professional lives, and it's important to recognise that a certain level of this is normal.
 In fact, a small amount of pressure is healthy, as it helps us strive for excellence, create goals and objectives, and reach our potential as individuals and teams.

-But as sleeping and resilience work hand-in-hand, additional hours in the land of nod can help wellbeing increase – and enable us to be healthier, more committed, engaged and productive.
-This in turn starts building a virtuous circle that extends and impacts other aspects of our wider wellbeing – from job satisfaction and financial matters to our community.
+But as sleeping and resilience work together, additional hours in the land of nod can help wellbeing increase - and enable us to be healthier, more committed, engaged and productive.
+This in turn starts building a virtuous circle that extends and impacts other aspects of our wider wellbeing from job satisfaction and financial matters to our community.

-So what are we waiting for?
-If we can understand the ‘why’, we can work out the ‘how’.
-While there may be factors outside our control, there are a few things you can do to help get a great night’s sleep, including:
+So, what are we waiting for?
+If we can understand the 'why', we can work out the 'how'.
+While there may be factors outside our control, there are a few things you can do to help get a great night's sleep, including: